city72/city-72/README.md

   1. Create a [heroku account](http://www.heroku.com) (if you don't already have one)
   2. Install the Heroku Toolbelt on your computer & login
       * Step 2 and 3 of the [heroku quickstart guide](https://devcenter.heroku.com/articles/quickstart)
   3. Add your credit card information to your heroku account.

-#### Application configuration on heroku
+If you are just testing the site you can choose free options below.
+NOTE: The free version of the site on Heroku is not recommended for the public launch of your City72 site that may experience a high volume of traffic during an emergency.

+#### Configure an application on Heroku with 2 dynos

 First, go to your heroku account and create an application to be used for the project.
-When asked for the number of `web dynos` to used in your application.
-Two (2) dynos is the recommended setting for your application.
+When asked for the number of `web dynos` to be used in your application select 2.
+Two dynos is the recommended setting for your application in order to keep the app reliable and responsive to traffic.

+For testing purposes, you can choose an application with no extra dynos.
+NOTE: Sites with no extra dynos "go to sleep" and can be slow to wake up.
+So, this free level of service is not appropriate for the public launch of your site.
+For the full launch of your site, create an application with at least two dynos.

-#### Configure the heroku app for your project
+#### Configure the Heroku App for your project

 Go to you project folder, and run the following command: